NIH: Reinventing the wheel is immoral

 A typical software system is composed of several components, arranged within many different layers of abstraction.
 At the heart we can find the use cases, the whole purpose for the system’s existence.

 All other components are secondary and revolve around the use cases.
 Components like databases, frameworks, messaging systems, web frameworks - even the web itself - are implementation details.

-You can read more about software architecture in Robert C. Martin’s excellent latest book, Clean Architecture: A Craftsman’s Guide to Software Structure and Design
+You can read more about software architecture in Robert C. Martin’s excellent latest book, Clean Architecture: A Craftsman’s Guide to Software Structure and Design (Amazon affiliate link)

 Under most circumstances, building such components from scratch is a waste of resources, and it’s much more preferable to use commercial or opensource third-party implementations instead.
 That way it becomes a matter of customizing and composing those components together to formulate our unique system.